fabiog1901/dbworkload/docs/cli.md

 # CLI

-This page provides documentation for the command line commands and their options.
+This page provides documentation for the command line arguments and options.

 ::: mkdocs-click
     :module: dbworkload.cli.main